TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-docker-compose.md

 #### Create an environment variables file for configuring the portal and the database
 Creating an environment file to specify settings for the portal is the next step.

 Here is an example of a sample environment file.
-For a comprehensive reference of environment variables, please refer to [the Configuration section]({{< ref "/content/product-stack/tyk-enterprise-developer-portal/deploy/configuration.md" >}}) in the Tyk Enterprise Developer Portal documentation.
+For a comprehensive reference of environment variables, please refer to the [configuration section]({{< ref "product-stack/tyk-enterprise-developer-portal/deploy/configuration" >}}) in the Tyk Enterprise Developer Portal documentation.
 ```ini
 PORTAL_HOSTPORT=3001
 PORTAL_DATABASE_DIALECT=postgres